All the information from inflation to deflation to repairs.

 This is the section you find it all in.
 If you can't find your answer here feel free to contact us.

-We are working on developing an inflation sack to work with our valves hopefully we will have it released in mid 2017.
+We are working on developing an inflation sack to work with our valves hopefully we will have it released in the near future.

 There are also some battery powered pumps available on the market - we use a microburst pump

 You should always use a certified Type III PDF with our inflatable boats.
 The lightest Type III PFD we use is the MTI Journey the large weights approx. 13 ounces.

 All boats include 2 field repair patches, tube valve with nylon gasket and cap